DevoTrix/FireHoseProject/README.md

 LOTS OF BUGS
  * Servo logic SM doesn't work as it should, despite it should be working.
  * Servo is also too weak to move the tube.
- * transmitter and reciever not working(maybe fried) logic is ther
+ * transmitter and reciever not working(maybe fried) logic is there
- *

 ## HardWare
   * Computing